dev-ay/LiveProject/README.md

 ### Solution:

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [Other Stories](#OTHER-STORIES) >*
-## 3213-Add 3 more admin users to the seed data
+## 3213-Add 3 admin users to the seed data
 > **Details:**
 > Add 3 admin users to the seed data.
 Look at migrations > configuration
 ### Solution:

+The following code was added to the Seed() method in the Configuration.cs file.
+The Entity Framework database 'context' was passed in to the Seed() method as an input parameter.
+I used lambda syntax to check the database context whether one of the admin users already exist in the database, and if not, then add 3 admin users.
+The way I added the users was to use a FOR loop with string formatting to auto-increment.
+In each loop iteration an admin user is created, confirmed, and assigned the role of "Admin".

 ```c#
 if (!context.Users.Any(u => u.UserName == "admin1@FakeEmail.com"))
 {